Anti-Alias/teaching_notes/LESSON_1.md

 JavaScript runs each statement one at a time from top to bottom.

-Mutiline script without semicolons
+Statements separated by newlines.
+No ; necessary.
 ```javascript
 console.log('statement 1')
 let x = 'statement 2'
 window.alert('statement 3')
 ```

-Mutiline script WITH semicolons (encouraged)
+Mutiline script using semicolons (encouraged by most, don't ask why)
 ```javascript
 console.log('statement 1');
 let x = 'statement 2';
 window.alert('statement 3');
 ```

-One-liner, works the same as above.
+One-liner.
+Works the same as above.
 Semicolons allow multiple statements on one line, though this is SUPER uncommon.
+Hard to read.
 ```javascript
 console.log('statement 1'); let x = 'statement 2'; window.alert('statement 3');
 ```